Operators/swipes-view-android/README.md

 	    android:background="#40aeaeae"
 	    swipes:directions="right|down"
 	    swipes:swipe_rotation="15.5" />

-Or programmatically

-    //The array defines which directions the SwipesView will swipe to Directions directions[] = new Directions[] { Directions.RIGHT, Directions.DOWN };

-    SwipesView swipesView = new SwipesView(context); //(SwipesView) findViewById(R.id.swipes);
-	swipesView.setAllowedDirections(directions); //setAllowedDirections(Directions.RIGHT, Directions.DOWN);

 Passing Data
 ---------------

-Data must be passed to the SwipesView inside of the SwipesAdapter:
+Data must be passed to the SwipesView inside of a SwipesAdapter subclass:

 	swipesView.setAdapter(new BasicExampleSwipesAdapter(this, R.layout.card_item));